Tristemps/MIoT-Project/Specification.md

   - Balances battery cell charge levels.
 - **Input**: Regulated voltage from the MPPT.
 - **Output**: Power for the Zolertia Server.
+- **Where we are now**:

+Two scripts have been created in the "electronique" folder.

+The first one concerns the PWM script, which can later be integrated for the MPPT.
+The goal of the PWM is to use the high and low pins of our board to create a PWM signal.
+This PWM signal is used to adapt the voltage provided by the solar panel and transmit it to our battery.
+The duty cycle represents the duration during which our signal is high compared to the entire period.
+It is this signal that allows us to adjust the voltage coming from the solar panel.

+This is an example of code extracted from the documentation of the STM32 Discovery board and started to be adapted for our case.
+We tried to integrate it into the project provided by Guillaume Le Gall (https://gitlab2.istic.univ-rennes1.fr/gulegall/esir-miot-base/-/tree/main?ref_type=heads), but we encountered compilation errors that we didn't have time to fix.

+The second script concerns the BMS.
+We need to try testing it within the project provided by Guillaume Le Gall (https://gitlab2.istic.univ-rennes1.fr/gulegall/esir-miot-base/-/tree/main?ref_type=heads).

 ### **3. Zolertia Server Board**